Completing the application form – CoL Centre PhD programme 2025

 If you are studying/ have studied for an integrated bachelors and master’s degree, please enter this in the undergraduate section.
 We will know from the title that the master’s is integrated.

-In the section on your courses/ modules taken, please state each course/ module with credits and the final marks/ grades achieved for the course/ module in order to give us as complete information as possible.
-Please enter each course/ module as a new paragraph.
-If you are studying/ have studied at a non-UK university, please detail your grades and provide information about your university’s grading system.
+In the section “final year subjects/modules studying or studied”, please state each subject/module that you are completing, or did complete, during the final year of your degree, with credits and, if available already, the final marks/grades achieved for the subjects/module in order to give us as complete information as possible.
+Please enter each subject/module as a new paragraph.
+If you are studying/have studied at a non-UK university, please detail your grades and provide information about your country’s/ university’s grading system.

 Note: you can re-size the text boxes to make them larger by using the drag handle in the bottom right hand corner of the text box.

-We will request references from 2 or 3 scientists/ academics who are familiar with your academic work and/ or research experience and who can judge your potential as a PhD student.
+We will request references from two scientists/academics who are familiar with, and who can judge your potential as a PhD student, based on:

 Please ensure that your referees’ contact details, especially their email addresses, are accurate and enter only one email address per referee.
-Please note that we do not accept personal references, or references from personal email accounts.
-We will not normally make any changes to referee details after you have submitted your application.
+We will not correct errors to referee email addresses after you have submitted your application.

-The deadline for reference receipt is 13 November 2023, noon.
-Your application may be considered if references are not received by the deadline, however, we will not invite any applicants to interview without 2 references in place.
-It is therefore important that you check that your referees will be able and willing to provide a reference within this timeframe before you submit your application.
+Your application may be considered if references are not received by the deadline, but we will not invite any applicants to interview without both reference in place.

-Please help your referees meet this deadline by informing them of your application and encouraging them to submit their reference soon after receipt of our email.
-You and your referee will receive an acknowledgement email once each reference has been submitted.
+Please help your referees meet this deadline by informing them of your application, checking (before you submit your application) that they are willing and able to provide a reference by the deadline.
+You and your referee will receive an acknowledgement email once the reference request email has been generated, and once each reference has been submitted.

 Please review your application carefully and complete any missing fields.
 Once all the mandatory fields are completed, you will be able to submit by clicking the submit button at the bottom of the screen.